ebtc-protocol/ebtc/README.md

   NICR = newColl.mul(_1e20).div(newDebt)

   // Get an approximate address hint from the deployed HintHelper contract.
-Use (15 * number of cdps) trials
+Use (15 * number of CDPs) trials
   // to get an approx. hint that is close to the right position. numCdps = await sortedCdps.getSize() numTrials = numCdps.mul(toBN('15'))